reef-technologies/reefperf/README.md

 - Act - runs multiple scenes (in parallel or sequentially or hybrid)
 - Scene - executes a series of actors (in parallel or sequentially or hybrid).
 	One scene is one test machine running some pattern (or multiple patterns)
-- Actor - executes (sequentially?) a list of lines on a given scene (lines ~> series of TestingToolWraper objects)
+- Actor - executes (sequentially?) a list of lines on a given scene (lines ~> series of TestingToolWrapper objects).
+	Actor is assigned to single scene
-- TestingToolWraper - wrapper for testing tools such as ab, httpperf, jmeter with uniform interface across all its subclasses which allows information gathering from testing tool execution
+- TestingToolWrapper - wrapper for testing tools such as ab, httpperf, jmeter with uniform interface across all its subclasses which allows information gathering from testing tool execution.
+	It is basic element which realises load pattern.

 ## Useful links
 [libcloud](https://libcloud.apache.org/)